sicksubroutine/sun_escapes_me/README.md

 ![sun_escapes_me_8](https://user-images.githubusercontent.com/14047518/185776806-72b8d84a-f9c2-4844-bed6-1d8eeefecdc1.gif)

 For some reason the SUN is really *PISSED*.
 You better be pushing your engines to the limit to escape!
 The gravity well of the SUN is slowly increasing over time.

+BE CAREFUL TO NOT LET ANY ASTROIDS FALL INTO THE SUN!
+IT WILL INCREASE GRAVITY!

 The gravity meter is seen along the bottom of the screen.

 Asteroids knock you back and nebulas seize up your engine for a brief time.